dpla-attic/Metadata-Analysis-Workshop/Metadata_Harvest.md

   pip 9.0.1 from /usr/local/lib/python2.7/site-packages (python 2.7)
 ```

+You'll need Python and Pip.
+If you don't have either pip, please go to this [Workshop Repository's Main Page](README.md) and use the links there to perform an installation quickly - or partner up with someone near you who has Python and Pip installed.

 Next, in our shell, we want to change into our directory where these repository materials are stored.
 You should have downloaded and navigated through this in the last lesson. **If not**:

 Clone this repository (https://github.com/cul-it/sharedshelf-metadata.git) where you would like to keep it (for example, I keep it in a directory called 'Projects').
-Note: this requires **the recursive flag** to get all the materials (if you didn't install Git, just ask the workshop leader for the a thumbdrive with the materials):
+Note: this requires **the recursive flag** to get all the materials (if you didn't install Git, just ask the workshop leader for the a thumb-drive with the materials):

 ```bash
 $ git clone --recursive https://github.com/dpla/Metadata-Analysis-Workshop.git